A Natural Introduction to Fine-Tuning: Conclusions

 \section{Conclusions}

-We have seen what constants actually entail and which ones are meaningful and which are not.
+We discussed what we mean by constants when they appear in a model, and which ones are meaningful and which ones are not.
 In this context, the concepts of dimension and if they are derived or not played a key role.
-Furthermore, we have discussed how naturalness came to be, its uses and its successes, but argued that a continued use of this `principle' may prove dangerous.
+Furthermore, we have discussed how naturalness came to be, its uses and its successes but argued that a continued use of this `principle' may prove dangerous.
 Next, we described the fine-tuning problem and looked at the Goldilocks principle and its most important missing point: other forms of life.
-Subsequently, we looked at some physics examples and some proposed resolutions to the problem.
-Each time I gave my take on this as well.\\ Even when cosmological natural selection is the only candidate with falsifiable predictions, it still remains a highly nontrivial matter.
-Even this proposal suffers from something we also saw in other suggestions: the shift of our problem.
-In almost all proposals there was some apparent shift pushing the answer to questions about something else, some sort of \emph{truth shift}: what probability distribution should we take, what describes the black hole interior, etc. \\ This debate about the fine-tuning problem is still very lively today and there are many more interesting articles to find, including those with more mathematical arguments or physical computations.
-Moreover, we could look at why we don't question the postulates a mathematical consistent theory is based on instead of focusing on the numbers \cite{hossenfelder2019screams}.
+Subsequently, we looked at some physics examples and some proposed resolutions to the problem.\\ Even when cosmological natural selection is the only candidate with falsifiable predictions, it still remains a highly non-trivial matter.
+Even this proposal suffers from something we also saw in other suggestions: a shift of the question we are trying to answer.
+In almost all proposals there was some apparent shift pushing the answer to questions about something else, some sort of \emph{truth shift}: what probability distribution we should take, what describes the black hole interior, etc. \\ The debate about the fine-tuning problem is still very lively today and there are many more interesting articles to read, including those with more mathematical arguments or physical computations.
+Moreover, we could also discuss why we do not question the postulates a mathematical consistent theory is based on instead of focusing on the numbers \cite{hossenfelder2019screams}.